Leadwerks/Documentation/materialpainter.md

 ![](https://github.com/UltraEngine/Documentation/blob/master/Images/materialpaint2.jpg?raw=true)

 Painted materials work with tessellation and displacement.
-If a material uses displacement, and tessellation is enabled in the user options, then painted materials will produce geometry details popping out of a surface.
+If a material uses displacement, and tessellation is enabled in the user options, then painted materials will produce geometry details popping out of a surface, which can look incredible.

 ![](https://github.com/UltraEngine/Documentation/blob/master/Images/materialpaint3.jpg?raw=true)